 Beretta Silver Hawk Forearm | Forend

 Beretta shotgun stocks example Walnut forend made for Beretta Silver Hawk SxS shotgun.
 Buttstock copied from Original Beretta Silver Hawk OEM pattern.
+This is for the wood only no metal parts are included.

 Item is not finished as it may appear.
 It has only been rubbed down with mineral spirits to enhance the grain.
 Grain patterns will also vary from the examples.
 Read more below >